-- A. Salary increases within a grade shall be automatics subject to an employee remaining in good standing.
-For purposes of this section, good standing is defined as no major discipline (final written, suspension), current Performance Improvement Plan or failed Performance Improvement Plan since the last step increase. - B. Every employee in a regular position shall have a step increase the first day of the pay period following completion of the number of full pay periods of service indicated in the chart below.
-The merit increase eligibility dates for all employees hired into this unit on or after September 4, 2011 shall be the first day of the pay period following completion of 26 full pay periods.
+A. Salary increases within a grade shall be automatics subject to an employee remaining in good standing.
+For purposes of this section, good standing is defined as no discipline, current Performance Improvement Plan or failed Performance Improvement Plan since the last step increase.

+B. Effective the pay period following the Board of Supervisors' adoption of the collective bargaining agreement or the first pay period following October 21, 2022, whichever is later, every employee in a regular position shall have a merit increase eligibility date which shall be the first pay period following completion of the number of full pay periods of service indicated in the chart below.